 Hello, you have come here looking for the meaning of the word traho.
 In DICTIOUS you will not only get to know all the dictionary meanings for the word traho, but we will also tell you about its etymology, its characteristics and you will know how to say traho in singular and plural.
 Everything you need to know about the word traho you have here.
 The definition of the word traho will help you to be more precise and correct when speaking or writing your texts.
 Knowing the definition oftraho, as well as those of other words, enriches your vocabulary and provides you with more and better linguistic resources.

 Unclear.
-Despite the resemblance in form and meaning, its relationship to Proto-Germanic*draganą(“to drag, draw”) is debated, since Latin initial t- and Germanic initial *d- is not a regular correspondence according to conventionally accepted sound laws.
-Some consider it impossible for both to be inherited from a common Proto-Indo-European root[1][2] (though De Vaan thinks they could be related as loans from some common non-Indo-European source[2]).
-Others suppose they can both be derived from a PIE or post-PIE root *dʰragʰ-,[3] with the Latin form showing dissimilation to *dragʰ- (a controversial sound change for Latin: Weiss argues that the presence of a liquid after the first stop was an essential conditioning factor for this "Limited Latin Grassmann's Law"), followed by devoicing of dr to tr (a more generally accepted sound change).[4][5]
+Its relationship (if any) to Proto-Germanic*draganą(“to drag, draw”) is debated.
+Since Latin initial t- and Germanic initial *d- is not normally a regular correspondence, some consider it impossible for both to be inherited from a common Proto-Indo-European root[1][2] (though De Vaan thinks they could be related as loans from some common non-Indo-European source).[2]
+Others derive both from a PIE or post-PIE root *dʰragʰ-,[3] with the Latin form showing dissimilation to *dragʰ- (a controversial sound change for Latin: Weiss argues that the liquid after the first stop was an essential condition for this "Limited Latin Grassmann's Law"), followed by devoicing of dr to tr (a more generally accepted sound change).[4][5]
 Schrijver argues that the presence of -ā- in the perfect stem and in some related forms such as trāgula is a sure sign of an original laryngeal in the root, and proposes *dʰr(e)Hgʰ- as a possible form.[4]

 Ea tum cura maxime intentos habebat Romanos, non ab ira tantum, quae in nullam unquam ciuitatem iustior fuit, quam quod urbs tam nobilis ac potens, sicut defectione sua traxerat aliquot populos, ita recepta inclinatura rursus animos uidebatur ad ueteris imperii respectum.